Perkedel/After-Church/Documents/Misc/Homestuck cure a ptsd person.md

 Melinda: The benefit thankfully comes when he was 19, but... it was too late.

 Grevor: ..
 Ow, ouch man.. mch!...
 Right.
 He cannot have this.
-So do you.
-Nepeta?
+So do you. (test the parent trauma) Nepeta?

 Nepeta: `:33` ⬅️ (little bit take out stethoscope)..